HeliosInteractive/swag-sync/README.md

                             be used as bucket names.

 -t, --timeout=VALUE        Timeout in seconds for upload operations.
 This must
-                            be an unsigned integer (number).DEFAULT: 10
+                            be an unsigned integer (number).
+DEFAULT: 10

+-v, --verbosity=VALUE      Log verbosity level Can be critical, info, warn,
+                            or error.
+DEFAULT: critical

 -s, --sweep                Sweep once and quit (Ignores database).
 -h, --help                 show this message and exit